ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 # Data Representation

-RPP MUST use JSON as the default data format, but support for multiple data formats (e.g. XML, YAML) MAY be included.
+RPP MUST use JSON as its default data format, but support for multiple data formats (e.g. XML, YAML) MAY be included.

-Support validation of request and response message, in order to determine if the content is valid and no required attributes are missing.
+Validation of request and response message MUST be supported, in order to determine if the content is valid and no required attributes are missing.

 A server MAY choose to include support for multiple media types.